rudeboybert/rudeboybert.github.io/presentations/presentations.md

 description: Presentations
 ---

-A list of my recent presentations.
+A list of some recent presentations.

 ### **2016**